socketry/async-bus/guides/controllers/readme.md

 ## Passing Controllers as Arguments

 Because controllers are passed by reference, you can pass them as arguments to enable bidirectional communication.
+When a client passes a proxy as an argument, the server receives a proxy that points back to the client's controller.
+This enables the server to call methods on the client's controller.
 This pattern is useful for event handlers, callbacks, or subscription systems:

 ```ruby
 class ChatRoomController < Async::Bus::Controller